binarylogic/authlogic/.github/ISSUE_TEMPLATE/bug_report.md

   - Do not disclose security issues in public.
 See our [contributing guide](https://github.com/binarylogic/authlogic/blob/master/CONTRIBUTING.md) for instructions.
-- [ ] This is a reproducible bug, and I am committed to fixing it in a reasonable amount of time.
+- [ ] This bug is reproducible with a clean install of authlogic
-- [ ] If I cannot fix this bug in a reasonable amount of time, I understand this issue will be closed.
+- [ ] I am committed to fixing this in a reasonable amount of time, and responding promptly to feedback.

 # Expected Behavior